ushasigh/srsran-jbpf/README.md

 The simplest way to get started is by using Kubernetes.
 This is the default installation method and helps eliminate any dependency-related issues.
 However, we also support bare-metal installations.
-For bare-metal setup instructions, please follow [baremetal](docs/baremetal.md)
+For bare-metal setup instructions, please follow [these instructions](docs/baremetal.md)

 ### Environment Setup